PLangHQ/plang/Documentation/blogs/Syncing.md

 I want to show an example of how this is done in Plang code.
 You should have [Plang already set up](https://github.com/PLangHQ/plang/blob/main/Documentation/Install.md) if you want to run this.

+You can find the [repository here](https://github.com/PLangHQ/apps/tree/main/SimpleSyncDemo).
+You dont need to build it.
+When exporting private key you will need to have access to LLM.
+If you are not using OpenAI key, you will be asked to register.

 First, we set up the database:

 ```plang